codefuse-ai/Awesome-Code-LLM/README.md

 - "An Empirical Study on LLM-based Agents for Automated Bug Fixing" [2024-11] [[paper](https://arxiv.org/abs/2411.10213)]

 - "Precision or Peril: Evaluating Code Quality from Quantized Large Language Models" [2024-11] [[paper](https://arxiv.org/abs/2411.10656)]

+- "Measuring Emergent Capabilities of LLMs for Software Engineering: How Far Are We?"
+[2024-11] [[paper](https://arxiv.org/abs/2411.17927)]

 ## 7. Human-LLM Interaction